toddstoffel/analytics_benchmark/README.md

 **Issue**: TiDB data loading is slow
 **Solution**: TiFlash needs time to create columnar replicas.
 This is normal and improves query performance.

+**Issue**: "Couldn't find a tree builder with the features you requested: xml" error during data download **Solution**: This indicates `lxml` is missing.
+Run `pip install -r requirements.txt` again, which now includes `lxml` for XML parsing support.

 ## Related Projects

 For additional context and comparison, consider these established analytical benchmarks: